chase-moskal/snapstate/readme.md

   state.writable.count += 1
    //> this is allowed
   ```

-this is great, because we can pass `readable` to parts of our application that should not be allowed to change the state.
+- this is great, because we can pass `readable` to parts of our application that should not be allowed to change the state.

-and, if we'd like to formalize *actions,* we can give those actions access to the `writable` state.
+- if we'd like to formalize *actions,* we can give those actions access to the `writable` state.

-this makes it easy to achieve a uni-directional dataflow for your application's state.
+- this makes it easy to achieve a uni-directional dataflow for our application's state.

 ### tracking changes